 The Diamond Dagger

-The Crime Writers’ Association is delighted to announce that Ann Cleeves is to receive the CWA Diamond Dagger, the highest honour in British crime writing.
-The Dagger award recognises authors whose crime writing careers have been marked by sustained excellence, and who have made a significant contribution to the genre.
+The Diamond Dagger award recognises authors whose crime-writing careers have been marked by sustained excellence, and who have made a significant contribution to crime fiction writing.

 Martina said: “It means so much to me to be receiving this prestigious award from my peers at the CWA.
 I can’t believe it’s nearly thirty years since Dangerous Lady was published – some people dismissed me as an Essex girl and a one-book wonder – but as one of my favourite songs goes: ‘I’m still here’!”

 Linda Stratmann, Chair of the CWA said: “We are delighted to award the Diamond Dagger to a crime-writing legend.”